October 15, 2025

 Risk considerations

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
 Stock markets, especially foreign markets, are volatile.
 Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
+Foreign investing has additional risks including those associated with currency fluctuation, political and economic instability, and different accounting standards.
+These risks are heightened in emerging markets.
 Small- and mid-cap stocks are generally more volatile, subject to greater risks and are less liquid than large company stocks.
-Sector investing can be more volatile than investments that are broadly diversified over numerous sectors of the economy and will increase a portfolio’s vulnerability to any single economic, political, or regulatory development affecting the sector.
-This can result in greater price volatility.

 General Disclosures